YAKEcloud/yake/docs/blog/2023-05-12-build-cluster-with-caph.md

 - [Setup the worker cluster](#setup-the-worker-cluster)
 - [Install of 23KE](#install-of-23ke)
 - [Summary](#summary)

-## TLDR;
-We recently built new Kubernetes clusters on Hetzner Cloud.
-We had several challenges to get the cluster up and running.

-This started with the selection of the correct Kubernetes version, the CNI solution and the actual deployment of 23KE.
-Spoiler: We had to add a few annotations.

-If these instructions in this blog post are followed, you can build a working gardener cluster.

 ## Requirements
 You need to install some basic tools to work with CAPH and Gardener.
 It makes sense to set up a management VM (on Hetzner) running a kind cluster and on it the management cluster.